Reviews Archive

 SNES - The music here is actually very good, its catchy, and with pretty high quality sound too.

-Mega Drive - The music quality is actually awesome and really uses the sound chip quite well, but unfortunately there are a few tracks missing from this version (the conservatory and boss tunes)
+Mega Drive - The music quality is actually awesome and really uses the sound chip quite well, but unfortunately there are a few tracks missing from this version (the conservatory and boss tunes for instance)

-Amiga - This version's music is much more comparable to the console versions, though in this case I think its slightly worse in quality than the Mega Drive version (which is rarely the case).
+Amiga - Here the music is much more comparable to the console versions, though I'd say its slightly worse in quality than the Mega Drive game (which is rarely the case).
 The conservatory tune seems to be the only missing track from this version.

 Winner Is: SNES